zhuliice/forge-designautomation-websocket-api/browser/README.md

 ## Running the sample

 1. Open VSCode.
-2. Choose `File/Open Folder...` menu and the `WebSocketAPI-CodeExamples` folder.
+2. Choose `File/Open Folder...` menu and the select the folder where you copied this repo.
 3. Choose `View/Command Palette...` menu and run `Live Preview: Start Server` command.
 3. Choose `Run/Run Without Debugging...` menu and choose the `Browser Demo` configuration.